 A barcode standard used internationally to identify products.
 It is a 13-digit number (or 8 digits for small packages) used in Europe and other regions.
 The EAN uniquely identifies a product and its manufacturer, facilitating tracking and sales processes across various retail and supply chain systems.

-Key Points: Purpose: EANs are used to identify products in a standardized way, allowing for efficient tracking, sales, and inventory management across different retailers and systems globally.
-Structure: An EAN consists of: A prefix indicating the country or company (first 2-3 digits).
+Purpose: EANs are used to identify products in a standardized way, allowing for efficient tracking, sales, and inventory management across different retailers and systems globally.

 A manufacturer code (next set of digits).